code-differently/code-differently-24-q4/lesson_00/NileJackson/README.md

 ## Introduction

 Hi, my name is Nile Jackson.
-I started learning javascript about a month ago, and I'm about two weeks into my journey with java; I'm new.
+I started learning JavaScript about a month ago, and I'm about two weeks into my journey with Java; I'm new.
 I decided to learn programming because of my fascination with digital audio workstation plugins, I plan on building my own in due time.
-Before code differently, I worked primarily in juvenile detention; this wasn't fulfilling so a little over a year ago I rented a room in brooklyn New York and began an audio engineering internship at a place called Jungle studios.
-After two months at jungle and several odd jobs I landed my first "gig" as the sound guy at a local bar called skytown.
+Before Code Differently, I worked primarily in juvenile detention; this wasn't fulfilling so a little over a year ago I rented a room in Brooklyn New York and began an audio engineering internship at a place called Jungle studios.
+After two months at Jungle and several odd jobs I landed my first "gig" as the sound guy at a local bar called Skytown.
 I continued working small gigs for a few months and traveling back to delaware 3 times a week to do carpentry work with a long time friend of mine.
-Eventually I decided that this life style wasn't sustainable, so after another four month internship at Manhattan Beach studios, I did some research and discovered code differently.
+Eventually I decided that this life style wasn't sustainable, so after another four month internship at Manhattan Beach studios, I did some research and discovered Code Differently.

 ## Likes

-I enjoy cooking because I'm an eight year vegan who misses the dishes I grew up on, namely jamaican food; I spend a lot of down time in the kitchen trying to "veganize" things.
+I enjoy cooking because I'm an eight year vegan who misses the dishes I grew up on, namely Jamaican food; I spend a lot of down time in the kitchen trying to "veganize" things.
 Other than food, I love to read, I hated books as a kid but four/five years ago I moved to Iowa to play(school) football at a small private college called William Penn, I wasn't a fan of Iowa or the school so I began using the library as a place to escape.
-I also like my two dogs, Pico(a pitbull/great dane mix) & LuLu(a small mut of some sort).
+I also like my two dogs, Pico(a Pitbull/Great dane mix) & LuLu(a small mut of some sort).
 ## Dislikes
 I'm not a fan of the following;
-* artichokes
+* Artichokes
-* english breakfast tea
+* English breakfast tea
-* the new york subway system
+* The New York subway system
-* excessively cold winters.
+* Excessively cold winters.

 ## Hobbies